chalizaaziz/kolakolakolak/README.md

 Dear Alma

-  This notes is coming with kolak that was delivered earlier in the form of barcode that was printed in a card inside with hope of deliver a bold, new and exciting experience 🤩 padahal yang dikirim cuman kolak HAHAHAHAH 🥺🥺🥺🥺🥺🥺
+  This note is coming with kolak that was delivered earlier in the form of barcode that was printed in a card inside with hope of providing a bold, new and exciting experience 🤩 padahal yang dikirim cuman kolak HAHAHAHAH 🥺🥺🥺🥺🥺🥺

   it took about 4 trial of experiments and 3 months of work 😔👉🏻👈🏻, and 40km of driving untill kolaknya finally jadi and delivered to you.

-  dont forget 2 wash ur hands w/ soap or hand sanitizer that was included in the bag 🧼 dont forget to pray and read basmallah before grab a bitee ! (sekadar mengingatkan 🙏🏻)
+  dont forget 2 wash ur hands w/ soap or hand sanitizer that was included in the bag 🧼 dont forget to pray and read basmallah before grabbing a bitee ! (sekadar mengingatkan 🙏🏻)

   ud gitu aja, here i present you, **kolak ter ena seduniya fana!** **#nodebat** btw monmaap niii 3 bulan bru jadi 🥺